intjelic/python-sfml/doc/source/api/window.rst

    Give access to the real-time state of the joysticks.

-   :class:`sfml.window.Joystick` provides an interface to the state of the joysticks.
+   :class:`Joystick` provides an interface to the state of the joysticks.

    It only contains class methods, so it's not meant to be instanciated.